Aarushi-Khera/ccet-website/README.md

 Welcome to the **CCET College Website** project!
 This guide will help beginners get started, contribute, and understand the setup.

+Note: This project is part of the official institutional website development workflow.

 ---

 ## 🚀 Project Overview